apache/doris-website/docs/admin-manual/cluster-management/elastic-expansion.md

 `ALTER SYSTEM ADD OBSERVER "observer_host:edit_log_port";`

 The follower\_host and observer\_host is the node IP of Follower or Observer, and the edit\_log\_port in its configuration file fe.conf.

-Configure and start Follower or Observer.
-Follower and Observer are configured with Leader.
-The following commands need to be executed at the first startup:

-`bin/start_fe.sh --helper host:edit_log_port --daemon`

-The host is the node IP of Leader, and the edit\_log\_port in Lead's configuration file fe.conf.
-The --helper is only required when follower/observer is first startup.

 View the status of Follower or Observer.
 Connect to any booted FE using mysql-client and execute: